 Dr. Everett Barnes, Jr. is the president and owner of RMC Research Corp., a private government consulting company he joined in 1972 and acquired in 1985.
 RMC Research provides professional services in scientific research; program/policy evaluation; program development, training and technical assistance; and knowledge utilization, to a variety of federal and state agencies, foundations and private entities.
 Barnes’ areas of expertise include grant writing; program development/management; formative and summative evaluation; and online learning content development and delivery.
 Barnes holds an undergraduate degree in history and geography, a master’s degree in school administration, and a doctoral degree in educational leadership and evaluation.

 Dr. George Chamberlain began his aquaculture career as a researcher and extension specialist at Texas A&M University in the United States.
 He later directed aquaculture programs at Ralston Purina International and Monsanto, and he led the development of an integrated shrimp farm in Malaysia.
 In 2004, he co-founded breeding, nutrition and farming businesses ultimately branded as Kona for Penaeus monodon and Litopenaeus vannamei shrimp in Brunei, Malaysia, and Hawaii.
-Chamberlain previously served as president of the World Aquaculture Society and assisted in founding the Global Seafood Alliance, for which he continues to serve as current president.
+Chamberlain previously served as president of the World Aquaculture Society and assisted in founding the Global Seafood Alliance..

 Peder Jacobson was an early practitioner of shrimp farming in Latin America.
 He was owner and executive director of the Seajoy Group, a vertically integrated shrimp producer with operations in Ecuador, Honduras, and Nicaragua until the company was sold in 2018.
 Jacobson was also a founding member and director of the Global Seafood Alliance.
 In addition, he was a founder and president of the Aquaculture Certification Council, an organization that implemented the Best Aquaculture Practices (now the Global Seafood Alliance).